Defining NLME models in Pumas

 \[\begin{align*} \frac{dA(t)}{dt} =& r_{b} \cdot C(t) - r_{f} \cdot A(t) \cdot B(t) \\ \frac{dB(t)}{dt} =& r_{b} \cdot C(t) - r_{f} \cdot A(t) \cdot B(t) \\ \frac{dC(t)}{dt} =& - r_{b} \cdot C(t) + r_{f} \cdot A(t) \cdot B(t) \end{align*}\]

-A simple two-compartment model could be implemented using the @reactions block via:
+A simple one-compartment model with first-order absorption could be implemented using the @reactions block via:

 model = @model begin